Lady Acha: In the Tokugawa clan

 Under the influence of Oda Nobunaga, the First great unifier of Japan, the Tokugawa clan participated in several conflicts against the Takeda clan until the last resistance of Takeda Katsuyori in the Battle of Tenmokuzan.

 Due to her ties to the Takeda clan, Lady Acha used her influence in the Tokugawa clan to employ former servants of Takeda.
 According to "Kanei shoka keizuden" and "Kansei-fu", Tsuchiya Tadanao, leader of the Tsuchiya clan, was raised by Lady Acha after he and his mother escaped to Kiyonji Temple in Suruga Province after the fall of the Takeda clan.
 She introduced Tadanao to Ieyasu, so he was employed and later became a page of Tokugawa Hidetada, second shogun of the Tokugawa lineage.
 In 1583 Lady Acha's two sons were employed as officers at a salary of 3,000 koku.

 Eventually, Lady Acha became more important as a retainer than as a concubine.
 She served Tokugawa Ieyasu in several of his military campaigns.
 In 1584, after Oda Nobunaga's death, the Tokugawa Army and Oda Nobukatsu's combined forces clashed with Hashiba Hideyoshi (the future Toyotomi Hideyoshi), who was the Battle of Komaki and Nagakute.
-At that time, Lady Acha that she was pregnant, she accompanied the army and went to the battlefield, due to the tensions in battle she accidentally miscarried after the war and she never had a child with Ieyasu.
+At that time, Lady Acha accompanied the army and went to the battlefield.
+She was pregnant, and due to the tensions in battle she miscarried after the war and she never had a child with Ieyasu.
 Shortly thereafter, Ieyasu allies with Hideyoshi in his campaign to unify Japan.

 In 1589, after the death of Lady Saigo, Acha become adopted mother of Tokugawa Hidetada and Matsudaira Tadayoshi.
 Since then, Lady Acha has repeatedly acted as a messenger in various positions.
 She was chosen by Ieyasu to employ new talents to serve the Tokugawa clan.
 She responded to Ieyasu's confidence in political aspects by becoming chief secretary.